ruby-amqp/rubyamqp.info/articles/error_handling.md

 Server-named queues, when recovered automatically, will get **new server-generated names** to guarantee there are no name collisions.

-<span note="class">When in doubt, try using automatic recovery first.
+<span class="note">When in doubt, try using automatic recovery first.
 If
 it is not sufficient for your application, switch to manual recovery using events and callbacks introduced in the "Manual recovery” section.